 It was a funny back-and-forth that felt brotherly.
 They then dove into which former players they could see lacing their shoes back up one day.
 Some of the names they brought up were pretty interesting.

 The Kelce brothers started with easy names like Aaron Donald and Andrew Whitworth.
-They are two massive human beings who recently retired and are still in excellent shape.
+They are two massive athletes who recently retired and are still in excellent shape.
 Give them an offseason to get into playing shape, and they could certainly hang with today’s younger players.

 Then, they began listing other interesting names who have been out of the game for quite some time.
 “Gronk could, I think Gronk could do it,” Travis said.
 “He can give you a bunch of games, for sure.”

-Of course, the tight end felt another tight end could still play.
+No surprise there: The tight end feeling another tight end could still play.
 Gronk is currently 36 years old.
 Many thought he retired too early when he did.
 Maybe he could make a return if he really wanted to.

 “Dan’s probably not even interested,” Travis joked.

 This prompted Jason to look up how old Marino is.
-“We need to see what’s the oldest quarterback that could go out there and function.
+“We need to see what the oldest quarterback that could go out there and function.
 Dan Marino’s 64!” he added, laughing.

-But all in all, it was a fun discussion between Jason and Travis Kelce.
+But it was a fun discussion between Jason and Travis.
 Obviously, Rivers’ return has sparked these types of conversations about age and playing in the NFL.
 It has also started discussions about the state of younger quarterbacks in today’s league.

 After all, how can a 44-year-old who was five years into retirement be the best option for the Indianapolis Colts?
-Especially when they have Riley Leonard, a sixth-round pick they selected in this past year’s draft.
+Especially when they have Riley Leonard, a sixth-round pick from this past year’s draft.
 Are rookies nowadays really that bad?
 Right now, that is what it feels like.